 I strongly recommend getting an EIN right off the bat.
-Possibly around the same time you’re getting your CLD and prior to getting insurance.
+You can do this around the same time you get your CDL and prior to getting insurance quotes.

-The Federal Motor Carrier Safety Administration (FMCSA) is a government agency that’s sole purpose is to police the transportation industry’s safety measures and commercial shipping regulations.
+The Federal Motor Carrier Safety Administration (FMCSA) is a government agency that monitors the transportation industry’s safety measures and commercial shipping regulations.

 They want to be sure you’re properly equipped to be a safe driver in order to reduce wrecks, injuries, and deaths pertaining to transportation.

-Before hitting the road with that first load, you must be registered with the FMCSA.
+Before hitting the road with your first load, you must be registered with the FMCSA.
 Interstate Authority can help you do that.

-Both are required to begin transporting goods.
+Both the USDOT number and MC number are required to begin transporting goods.
 Both are also needed to get an accurate insurance quote.

-Once the application is completed (everything but proof of insurance), you’ll be in a waiting period for at least 21 days.
+Once your FMCSA application is completed (everything but proof of insurance), you’ll be in a waiting period for at least 21 days.